zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/forecasting-service/forecasting/item_5_forecasting-service-model.md

 ### Prerequisites
 - A Free tier or paid tenancy account in OCI
-- You have completed Lab 2
+- You have completed all the tasks in Lab 2

 ## Task 1: Create a Forecast model